-Governance

-Disclose the organization's governance around climate-related risks and opportunities.
+Governance Strategy Risk Management Metrics & Targets Disclose the organization's governance around climate- related risks and opportunities.

-Strategy

 Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material.
+Disclose how the organization identifies, assesses, and manages climate-related risks.
+Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material.